 Beyond these guidelines, marketers may find other terms that are (or are not) capable of adequately disclosing sponsorship.
-The FTC states that (Business Guide, Pt III, Section C)

-depending on the context, consumers reasonably may interpret other terms, such as "Presented by [X]," "Brought to You by [X]," "Promoted by [X]," or "Sponsored by [X]," to mean that a sponsoring advertiser funded or "underwrote" but did not create or influence the content.

-The FTC has also expressed concern with such terms if they are used to mean different things on the same website.
-Conducting consumer research on exactly what viewers understand terms like "sponsored by X" or "promoted by X" to mean is something the FTC always recommends.
+The FTC states that: "depending on the context, consumers reasonably may interpret other terms, such as 'Presented by [X],' Brought to You by [X],' 'Promoted by [X],' or 'Sponsored by [X],' to mean that a sponsoring advertiser funded or 'underwrote' but did not create or influence the content."
+The FTC also has expressed concern with such terms if they are used to mean different things on the same Web site.
+Conducting consumer research on exactly what viewers understand terms such as "sponsored by X" or "promoted by X" to mean is something the FTC always recommends.